Graduate Peer Review Groups (PRGs)

 The ability to give, receive and use constructive feedback on scholarly work is a critical part of becoming a professional in a research field.
 Qualifying exams often require students to obtain peer feedback on their work prior to submission while journals rely on peer review to determine when and if a manuscript can be published.
 Feedback prior to submission for publication can reduce communication deficits improving chances for acceptance.

-The Graduate Peer Writing Groups offer students the opportunity to cultivate a supportive professional scholarly community while investing in the process of critical and constructive peer review.
+The Graduate Peer Review Groups offer students the opportunity to cultivate a supportive professional scholarly community while investing in the process of critical and constructive peer review.

 The groups are open to all ISU degree seeking graduate students.
 To be considered for participation, students must fulfill the following expectations: